codepath/web103_finalproject/README.md

 [gif goes here]

+### Monthly/Daily Task Views

+Users can view tasks in different calendar formats as well as filter tasks based on board members to see who is assigned with which tasks.

+[gif goes here]

 ### Family Board Creation/Deletion:

 Owners have the ability to create and customize family boards, setting the foundation for family-wide task management.